-The summer may be half over, but you can still enjoy history, culture, natural beauty, and scientific exploration at our national parks this vacation season.
-The nation’s 397 national parks not only protect some of America’s most iconic treasures, but they also tell diverse stories and teach valuable lessons about our shared heritage.
+Enjoy history, culture, natural beauty, and scientific exploration at our national parks this vacation season.
+National parks not only protect some of America’s most iconic treasures, but they also tell diverse stories and teach valuable lessons about our shared heritage.

 Here are six fun and affordable ways to discover new places in the National Park System, and learn something interesting while you’re there–since a national park is like a classroom, but way more fun.

-- **Visit the childhood home of a historic figure** to learn about day-to-day living in a different era.
-Experience a replica of the log cabin in Kentucky where Abraham Lincoln was born, or marvel through Teddy Roosevelt’s childhood home in New York City.
+2. Visit the childhood home of a historic figure to learn about day-to-day living in a different era.
+Experience a replica of the log cabin in Kentucky where Abraham Lincoln was born or marvel at Teddy Roosevelt’s childhood home in New York City.
 Be sure to ask at the visitor center if the park will offer any demonstrations or interpretive history presentations during your visit.

-- **Take part in a “BioBlitz” and discover an array of wildlife and plant life while helping the park inventory its biodiversity.** Two BioBlitz events are scheduled this summer at Acadia and Rocky Mountain National Parks.
+4. Take part in a “BioBlitz” and discover an array of wildlife and plant life while helping the park inventory its biodiversity.
+Two BioBlitz events are scheduled this summer at Acadia and Rocky Mountain National Parks.
 Can’t make it?
-Take a guided walk with a Park Ranger somewhere more convenient, taking note of as many different species as you can.
+Take a guided walk with a park ranger somewhere more convenient, taking note of as many different species as you can.